 Check your car and bring essential spare parts

 One of the main conditions for having a safe long drive is, of course, a full-functioning vehicle that won’t break down after a few miles.
 So, in case you know or suspect that something’s wrong with your car, you should take it to the mechanic prior to your road trip.
-It’s also highly recommended that you bring along a few essential spare car parts, such as hose clamps, condensers, a water pump, and even a spare headlight, just in case.
+It’s also highly recommended that you bring along a few essential spare car parts, such as hose clamps, condensers, a water pump, car cover and even a spare headlight, just in case.
 You should pay utmost attention to the state of your car, especially if you’re certain you won’t be encountering any car shops along the way.

 Find a way to stay focused